Hobbies and interests

 Winner

-Hello, I am a first-generation college student at Florida Memorial where I am a part of the Student Government Association, Psi Chi, the Athletic Writing staff, and our campus suicide prevention initiative, Project L.I.V.E.
+Hello, I am a first-generation college graduate at Florida Memorial where I was a part of the Student Government Association, Psi Chi, the Athletic Writing staff, media team, and our campus suicide prevention initiative, Project L.I.V.E.
+I am currently an MBA with a specialization in sports administration candidate set to start in Fall 2025.
 I lived in Jamaica with my mom and three siblings after my dad was killed before moving here to the United States in search of a fresh start and better opportunities.
 I have participated in three different college sports during my time in school to help with finances while maintaining a high GPA.
-My goal is to become a clinical psychologist in hopes of playing a part in breaking the stigma surrounding mental health and mental illnesses.
+My goal is to become a sports psychologist in hopes of playing a part in breaking the stigma surrounding mental health and mental illnesses.
 It has been a difficult journey financially, but I will continue fighting to reach my goals because my family members back home are counting on me, and it will provide my siblings with the role model that I never had growing up.
-As a black woman who is also a part of the LGBTQ+ community, I know that representation matters.
 I have also published a book of poems on mental health called During the Storm, to let people know that no matter what their storm is, it will end.

 Education